ikmb/exome-seq/README.md

 This pipeline offers a end-to-end workflow for exome analysis using the GATK4 toolchain

-- trimming with TrimGalore
+- trimming with Fastp
 - read alignment with BWA
 - duplicate marking using Picard MarkDuplicates
 - quality score recalibration
 - gvcf calling
 - joint variant calling
+-- variant hard-filtering [default]
-- variant recalibration (SNPs and Indels) and filtering
+-- variant recalibration (SNPs and Indels) and filtering [optional, off by default and only recommended for >= 30 exomes]
-- effect prediction using VEP (optional)
+- effect prediction using VEP [optional, off by default]

 ## Installing the pipeline